(Somewhat) Healthier Choices For Halloween

 Deluxe popcorn.
-Air-popped popcorn is great for its high fibre content and its low glycemic index.
+Air-popped popcorn is great for its high fiber content and its low glycemic index.
 To make it a Halloween-worthy treat, add a few drizzles of dark chocolate in the shape of a cobweb.

 Cookies.
 Store-bought products are often disastrous for blood sugar, so why not create your own masterpieces?
-These oatmeal cookies will satisfy any sweet tooth, and they can be given a festive look using Halloween-themed moulds.
+These oatmeal cookies will satisfy any sweet tooth, and they can be given a festive look using Halloween-themed molds.
 Dibs on the ghost-shaped ones!

 Pumpkin.
 This nutrient- and vitamin-rich vegetable is delicious in pie or smoothie form, not to mention that its seeds make excellent snacks.
 How about that: a multipurpose Halloween decoration!

 As always, moderation is the key to manage your diabetes (or your child's diabetes).
 There’s nothing wrong with a few treats here and there, but you also have the option of shifting the focus to the party rather than just the food.
 For example, you could have a horror movie night or give out Halloween accessories such as witch rings or bat bracelets instead of candy at the door—the little monsters and vampires will enjoy those just as well.